Major Themes

 ISD Concept Map

-Note: Please read the Introduction first as it brings up some important points about learning styles and then read about the Visual, Auditory, and Kinesthetic learning styles.
+Note: Please read the Introduction as it brings up some important points about learning styles.
+To learn more about VAK please read, Visual, Auditory, and Kinesthetic (VAK) learning styles.

 This survey is designed to help you gain an understanding of learning styles so that you can incorporate the various learning styles in your daily learning activities.
-It is NOT meant to show you your best way of learning as the research does not promote that.
-Rather, it is a tool for learning-to-learn (metacognition) in order to increase self-awareness about your strengths and weaknesses as a learner so that hopefully you will try the various means of learning, rather than sticking with your preferred methods.
+It is NOT meant to show you your best way of learning as the research does not promote it.
+Rather, it is a tool for learning-to-learn (metalearning) that increases self-awareness about your strengths and weaknesses.
+This will help you will to try the various styles of learning so that you may choose the best one for the situation, rather than sticking with your preferred methods.

 For a learning style survey based on the two continuums of Processing and Perception, see the Learning Style Survey.